What it is

 Your AI agent asks a question.
 Hoist checks the sources.
 Hoist returns an Evidence Pack.
 That is the full loop.

-The Evidence Pack is the primary product object in Hoist.
-Every search, every verification, every register query produces one.
+The Evidence Pack is the primary output object in HoistAI.
+Every search, check, monitoring event, and register query can produce one.
 It is not a raw API response.
 It is not a receipt in the payment sense.
-It is the answer, packaged for agent consumption.
+It is the record of what happened, packaged for agent and human review.

 What is inside an Evidence Pack